cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 </figure>

-## Blender in a notebook
+## Blender rendering and display in a notebook
+Seeing Blender integrated into a notebook opens up interesting possibilities for data visualization, teaching materials, and quick prototyping in 3D.

+There are a few different ways to render and show the results in the notebook:

+* as an image
+* as a video
+* or as a gif

-With `bpy` you have access to the full access to the [Blender Python API](https://docs.blender.org/api/current/index.html).
+With `bpy` you have full access to the [Blender Python API](https://docs.blender.org/api/current/index.html).
 Let's step through examples of rendering a simple rigged model.

 ```python
 # Import the Blender Python Module